Protecting Your Family,

 Senior Medicaid Paralegal

-Christine brings a rare insider's perspective to elder law and long-term care planning.
-Her career began in Nursing Home Administration, where she managed the financial and clinical operations of skilled nursing facilities — giving her expert-level understanding of how Medicare and Medicaid work from the provider's side.
+Christine brings a rare insider's perspective from her earlier career in Nursing Home Administration, where she managed the financial and clinical operations of skilled nursing facilities.
+That experience gives her expert-level understanding of how Medicare and Medicaid work from the provider's side — knowledge she applies daily to five-year look-back audits and Medicaid applications.

 How It Works